The HATLAB Global Innovation Network (GIN) Scheme

 The HAT Community is a designed ecosystem of organisations and individuals promoting the use of the open-sourced HAT Microservers for individuals, startups, corporations, universities and government.
 It aims to spawn a new generation of Internet applications that are integrated with HAT Microservers, empowering individuals with their own data, and creating market efficiency from their ability to re-use and re-share the data with organisations in a privacy preserving manner.

 Both the HAT Microserver and the HAT Ecosystem are borne from research led by University of Warwick and partner universities of University of West England, University of Cambridge, University of Surrey, University of Edinburgh, University of Nottingham (founder universities) with other partner universities that have created further research on HAT such as the University of Kent, University College London and University of Exeter.
-These have resulted in the formation of the HAT ecosystem “anchors” and various legal, economic, technical artefacts and outputs e.g. the HAT Microserver, Rumpel dashboard, legal rights, economic markets etc. HAT partners are organisations that contribute to the impact of the HAT project through their collaboration with HAT anchors and their usage and application of HAT outputs.
+These have resulted in the formation of the HAT ecosystem “enablers” and various legal, economic, technical artefacts and outputs e.g. the HAT Microserver, Rumpel dashboard, legal rights, economic markets etc. HAT partners are organisations that contribute to the impact of the HAT project through their collaboration with HAT enablers and their usage and application of HAT outputs.

 HAT Outputs.
 HAT outputs include the HAT Microserver, Rumpel dashboard (powering HAT apps), DataBuyer Engine, DataTrader application, and various research publication outputs on the HAT, HAT Data rights and ownership model and personal data markets.